GiuliaEd/GiuliaEd.github.io/_posts/2019-12-26-viktor-frankl.md

 ---
 layout: post
-title: Book Notes: The Feeling of Meaninglessness
+title: The Feeling of Meaninglessness
 ---

 Logotherapy vs. Psychotherapy